-There are no ISTCs in Wales, Northern Ireland or the Isle of Man or the States of Guernsey.
+There are no ISTCs in Wales, Northern Ireland, the Isle of Man or the States of Guernsey.

 Table 1.1 below shows, by country and joint type, the number of procedures reported to the NJR for the financial years 2014/15 to 2019/20.
 Due to small numbers, data for the Isle of Man and the States of Guernsey are included with England.
-As for the previous five years, the number of knee replacement procedures (126,353) exceeded the number of hip replacement procedures (122,185) in 2018/19 (48.6% and 47.0% as a proportion).
-The number of hip and knee procedures submitted by hospitals in Northern Ireland has decreased significantly since 2017/18.
+As for the previous five years, the number of knee replacement procedures (126,694) exceeded the number of hip replacement procedures (120,307) in FY2019/20 (48.9% and 46.5% as a proportion).
+The number of hip and knee procedures submitted by hospitals in Northern Ireland has risen again in FY2019/20.

-Table 1.2, below, shows the number of procedures reported by type from 1 April 2013 to 31 March 2019.
-Primary procedures make up 92.4% of all procedures reported during 2018/19, whilst the proportion of revisions has increased to 7.6%, from 7.4% in 2015/16.
+Table 1.2, below, shows the number of procedures reported, by type, from 1 April 2014 to 31 March 2020.
+Primary procedures make up 92.7% of all procedures reported during FY2019/20, the highest proportion since 2004.
 The number of ankle, elbow, and shoulder revisions as a proportion of both primaries and revisions is higher than that for hips and knees.

-The linkability rate compares the number of records with the patient’s National Identifier number (NHS Number in England and Wales, and HCN in Northern Ireland) with the number of procedures recorded in the NJR.
-National Identifiers are validated or traced (if not originally submitted) via the National tracing services using the patient’s name, date of birth and postcode.
-For England, Wales and Isle of Man the tracing service is performed using the NHS Demographics Batch Service.
-HCN numbers for Northern Ireland patients are traced by Health and Social Care of Northern Ireland.
+The linkability rate compares the number of records with the patient’s national identifier (NHS Number in England and Wales, and HCN in Northern Ireland) with the number of procedures recorded in the NJR.
+National identifiers are validated or traced (if not originally submitted) via the national tracing services using the patient’s name, date of birth and postcode.
+For England, Wales and Isle of Man, the tracing is undertaken using NHS Digital’s Demographic Batch Service, whilst tracing of HCN numbers in Northern Ireland is carried out by the Health and Social Care of Northern Ireland.

 The informed consent rate compares the number of records submitted where the patient has either agreed or refused to have their personal data (see note below) stored on the NJR database, with the number of procedures recorded on the NJR.
-If consent is refused then the details of the operation and implants are recorded but not the patient details.
-It is a requirement in England, Wales and Northern Ireland that patients give voluntary consent to have their personal data held on the NJR with their operation data.
+If consent is refused then the details of the operation and implants are recorded but no patient details.
+It is a requirement that patients give voluntary, informed consent to have their personal data held on the NJR alongside their operation data.
 This personal information is essential to link patients’ primary and revision procedures together in order to monitor the outcomes of joint replacement surgery.
 Without high rates of consent, the NJR cannot achieve its goals.